 261 E Broadway

-The above list was taken from the Samaritan’s Purse Website for Operation Christmas Child.
-The above list was from 2016, this list is subject to change without notice.
+The above list for Jefferson City, TN was taken from the Samaritan’s Purse Website for Operation Christmas Child.
+The above list was from 2019, this list is subject to change without notice.

 Their times vary, you may want to double check by either calling the church directly or visiting the link below for locations.
 Locations were based from Operation Christmas Child’s web site.
 I am sure that others are out there, just not listed.
 Your local church may have a drop off location and then they will later take it to a National Drop Off location.